 On my new thing, I’m trying tracking my discretionary project and progress on an index card.
 I’m colouring in little blocks for progress, and this week at least one project was worked on each day, so that was good to see.

-From a professional perspective, I did lots of really good work on Siftware’s SEO.
+From a professional perspective, I did lots of really good work when I knew you could start Marketing Your Business Through SEO.
 My aim was to have 3 keyword categories completely fleshed out.
 I’m getting ideas for different words, looking at search volumes, and just building that out, fleshing that out.
 I’ve done that now, I’ve got 3 categories, and I started mapping that to existing content, and also coming up with ideas for new content.
 I’ve got a pretty busy week next week ,but certainly by the middle of the month I should be ready to start actually shipping new content that should help my target audience for Siftware, which is people who need their website maintaining or supporting.
 Give them some value, and hopefully that should give us some better Google juice over the very long term.

 Also running, my shins are holding out, which is brilliant.
 I had a bit of a scare a few weeks ago where they started hurting again, but I’ve kept on running through that with physio’s advice.
 Up to my goal now, 20 miles a week without any pain.
 I’m not going to try any kind of pushing the miles or the speed or anything over the next month.
 Just going to keep it at that volume, and then I can think about building on that base.
 I’m really delighted by that, because … this is a great t-shirt, “I run to keep away the crazy.”
 That’s very very true.